eliasdarruda/gen_pool/README.md

 ## WIP

-A process with a centralized local state and a pooled message queue using [sbroker](https://github.com/fishcakez/sbroker).
+A pooled process with the option to centralize state, decouple the message queue and handle backpressure using [sbroker](https://github.com/fishcakez/sbroker).

 ### The goal is to: